 The details of these events are put onto the CCI website Some of the information can only be accessed if you have the password.

 Gatherings are usually non-residential and are organised on a local basis.
 For example, in West Yorkshire they tend to happen in Leeds.
-Currently we have a series of Gatherings every month or two.
 What happens at a gathering?
 We have an opening cirlce, then see what everyone wants.
 Usually this will involve either a group activity or session, or else we pair up and have two-way sessions.
 Or we do both.

 They will also devise a blank timetable structure, which usually has spaces for morning and afternoon workshops.
 Evening activities are generally more social, relaxation or fun based (singing, games, cabaret, dancing, bonfires, music, massage etc, or just chatting).
 Cost varies from event to event, but most are low to medium cost.
 Many offer cheaper prices if you camp.